 If you have a secure attachment style, you’re comfortable with intimacy, rejection, and will tend not to obsess over your close relationships.
 You find it easy to become close with others.
 You’re comfortable with depending on others and having others depend on you.
 You’re also not worried about abandonment or having someone get too close.

 If you’re the avoidant attachment style, you tend to feel uncomfortable with getting close to others.
 You highly value independence and personal freedom, so depending on others can be something that’s hard for you to do.
 You may find it hard to trust others and would prefer not to depend on others and for others not to depend on you.
-In relationships, you often feel pressure to be more intimate that you’re comfortable being.
+In relationships, you often feel pressure to be more intimate than you’re comfortable being.

 If you’re the anxious attachment style, you’re basically the opposite of the avoidant style.
 Where the avoidant will run from intimacy, you crave intimacy and being close with others.
-If you have the anxious attachment style, you tend to feel insecure about your relationships.
+If you have an anxious attachment style, you tend to feel insecure about your relationships.
 You often worry that your partner will abandon you, or doesn’t love you.
 Because you want to be as intimate with others as possible, your approach may scare people away or make your partners feel uncomfortable.

 If you are the anxious-avoidant attachment style, you may be a very conflicted individual.
 Even while you’re uncomfortable with intimacy, you also crave being close with others and will worry about being abandoned by those you love.
 You may find it hard to trust and depend on others because you may get hurt, but you also want to be emotionally close to them.
 These mixed feelings may have developed from past loss or emotional trauma during childhood and adolescence.
 You may tend to feel like you’re unworthy of mutually fulfilling relationships and may second-guess the intentions of the people who choose to be close to you.